The purpose of peer review

 - We usually ask our reviewers to submit their comments within four weeks of agreeing to review a paper, although extensions can be granted.
 If you do not have time to review the article, please let the editor/ editorial office know.
 Suggestions for alternative reviewers are always welcome.

-- Conflict of interest: As a reviewer, your task is to critically and constructively judge the content of a manuscript.
+- Conflict of interest: As a reviewer, your task is to critically and constructively judge a manuscript's content.
 A conflict of interest could be:

 - your PhD student or PhD advisor;